 In the 1980's, she worked for the United States Department of the Interior as the Wyoming State Historian, and later as the Archaeologist for Wyoming, Kansas and Nebraska.
 She has twice been the recipient of the federal government's "Special Achievement Award" for outstanding management of our nation's cultural heritage.
 In 2015, she was honored by the United States Congress with a "Certificate of Special Congressional Recognition," and the State of California honored her by passing Joint Member Resolution #117, saying, "The contributions of Kathleen O'Neal Gear to the fields of history, archaeology and writing have been invaluable.
 She and Michael currently operate an anthropological research company called Wind River Archaeological Consultants.

 Kathleen began writing full-time in l986 and has over one hundred non-fiction publications in the fields of archaeology, history, writing, and buffalo conservation.
 She has authored or is in the process of publishing 10 novels under her own name, and co-authored 37 international bestsellers with her husband, W. Michael Gear.
-She has two books which will soon be released including MAZE MASTER along with MOON HUNT which she co-authored with W. Michael Gear.
 Their books have been translated into at least 29 languages.
 She and Michael live on a buffalo ranch in the Owl Creek Mountains Mountains of northern Wyoming.